Emil808/Rogue_Game/Source/Project.md

            move is within the map limits

-    Position : save previous and current position Pursue   : path finding function for monster to player. shortest path function, use Dijstra Die      : if monster and player share same position, player dies
+    Position : save previous and current position Pursue   : path finding function for monster to player. shortest path function, use Dijkstra Die      : if monster and player share same position, player dies

     child class of Character class